 KEB Drives Support All These Encoder Types

 Are you looking for a VFD to pair with your motor/feedback system?
-KEB generation 6 drives have multi-functional encoder cards that can support all of these formats.
+KEB generation 6 drives have multi-functional encoder cards that can support these formats.
 Contact an Application Engineer today to learn more about KEB’s product scope, including controls, VFDs, motors, feedback cabling, and more.

 Let's Work Together